The D-Lightful Vitamin D for Health

 Table of Contents:

-Commonly referred to as the sunshine vitamin, vitamin D is unique because, if you spend sufficient time bathing in sunlight, your body produces the required amount of vitamin D. This vitamin is absolutely essential to ensure strong bones and teeth, prevent osteomalacia (weak bones) and fractures.
+This vitamin is absolutely essential to ensure strong bones and teeth, prevent osteomalacia (weak bones) and fractures.

 In fact, vitamin D has been proposed to improve metabolism, prevent and treat diabetes and metabolic syndrome and is linked to weight loss too!